0431 2660302

 PSO

-• To adapt to emerging information and communication technologies (ICT) to innovate ideas and solutions for current societal and scientific issues thereby developing indigenous medical instruments that are on par with the existing technology.
+• Apply information and communication technologies (ICT) along with software skills to develop indigenous medical instruments on par with existing technology.

 PROGRAMME OUTCOMES (PO)